 How do you tell your personal trainer you can't afford it?

 In an ideal world, we'd all have unlimited budgets for our health and fitness goals.
 Yet, back in the real world, our wallets aren't always as robust as our ambitions.
-If you've found yourself in a bind where your fitness aspirations and your budget aren't seeing eye-to-eye, it's time to have a chat with your personal trainer.
+If you've found yourself in a bind where your fitness goals and your budget aren't seeing eye-to-eye, it's time to have a chat with your PT.
 Here's how to approach this delicate conversation…

-A note on what to do if you’re just enquiring with a personal trainer
+what to do if you’re enquiring about personal training

 One of the personal trainers at Essential Strength demonstrating an exercise